Anton Dohrn: Family history

-In 1874 Dohrn married sixteen-year-old Maria Baranowska, a refugee from Poland whom he had met in Messina.
-They had four children Boguslaw, Wolfgang, Harald and Reinhard.
-Due to her linguistic abilities, Maria became a successful translator.

-Entomology
+Entomology and marine life

-Dohrn was initially interested in Hemiptera.
+Dohrn received an early education which was based on humanist ideals.
+He went to study medicine and zoology and Koenigsberg, Bonn, Jena and Berlin. was initially interested in Hemiptera.
 In 1859, he published Beitrag zur Kenntniss der Harpactoridae in Entomologische Zeitung and the more important Catalogus hemipterorum.
 He gained his doctorate from Breslau in November 1865 with his thesis "On the Anatomy of Hemiptera".
-At this time, he became associated with the English scientific establishment through his father's friendship with Henry Tibbats Stainton.
+He visited Heligoland along with Ernst Haeckel to examine marine organisms for the first time.
+Haeckel talked about a zoological station at this time.
+In 1867 Dohrn visited Millport, Isle of Cumbrae as a guest of David Robertson (1806–1896) who had founded the Millport Biological Station.
+During this period he became associated with the English scientific establishment through his father's friendship with Henry Tibbats Stainton.
+He also met Thomas Henry Huxley (1825–1895).
 In 1866, he published a paper on fossil insects Zur Kenntniss der Insecten in den Primärformationen.
 In this he describes Eugereon boeckingi (Palaeodictyoptera).
+He became a privatdozent at Jena in 1868.

 Introduction to Darwinism

-His ideas changed in summer 1862 when he returned to study at Jena, where Ernst Haeckel introduced him to Darwin's work and theories.
+Dohrn's ideas of zoology changed in the summer 1862 when he returned to study at Jena, where Ernst Haeckel introduced him to Darwin's work and theories.
 Dohrn became a fervent defender of Darwin's theory of evolution by natural selection.
+He saw comparative anatomy, physiology and embryology as means to determine the evolutionary history of various organisms.

 At that time comparative embryology was the keystone of morphological evolutionary studies, based on Haeckel's recapitulation theory, the idea that an organism during its embryonic development passes through the major stages of the evolutionary past of its species.
 Morphology became one of the major ways in which zoologists sought to expand and develop Darwinian theory in the latter years of the 19th century.
 Dohrn chose to become a "Darwinian morphologist".

 Dohrn received his doctorate in 1865 at Breslau under Eduard Grube, and his Habilitation in 1868 at Jena with Rudolf Virchow, Ernst Haeckel and Carl Gegenbaur.
 The study subjects were medicine and zoology, and his Jena monograph was Studien zur Embryologie der Arthropoden.
 From 1868 to 1870, he was a Docent in zoology at Jena.
 During these times, he worked several times at facilities located by the sea: Heligoland alongside Haeckel in 1865, Hamburg in 1866, Millport, Scotland with David Robertson in 1867 and 1868 and moved to Messina, Italy, during the winter of 1868 together with his friend and colleague Nicholas Miklouho-Maclay to work on the marine life of the Straits of Messina.
 In 1870 Dohrn was called up to (briefly) serve in the Franco-Prussian War.

+Dohrn's view of Haeckel's philosophical generalizations changed after he read Immanuel Kant and F. A. Lange's Geschichte des Materialismus (1866).